paulrrdiaz/how-to-structure-your-css/README.md

 ### Choose a preprocessor
 There are lot of reasons for doing this, my favorites:
-- **$variables** | It's not worth it have all these hexadecimal values or font names or sizes or anything that we're going to use and reuse in the future, right?
+- **$variables** | It's not worth it to have all these hexadecimal values or font names or sizes or anything that we're going to use and reuse in the future, right?
 ```
 /* variables.scss */
 $colors: (